 Gamesharing on PS5

-Gone are those disc-sharing days, where you would need to wipe your dirty discs and look through an entire shelf just to let your friend borrow a game.
+Gone are those disc-sharing days, where you would need to wipe your dirty discs and look through an entire shelf to let your friend borrow a game.
 Physical copy lending is becoming a thing of the past.
-With gameshare, you can give anyone access to your PS5 console’s games and media, and vice versa, even when both consoles are offline.
+With a game share, you can give anyone access to your PS5 console’s games and media and vice versa, but both consoles must initially be online to set up sharing.

-Additionally, you can share PlayStation Plus subscriptions with others as well.
+Additionally, you can share PlayStation Plus subscriptions with others on your primary PS5 console.
 It’s a great way to add to your game collection or give and try titles you might not otherwise have a chance to play.

-On the PS5, you must explore the options and go into a different PlayStation Network account in order to configure gameshare.
+On the PS5, you must explore the options and go into a different PlayStation Network account to configure gameshare.

 For instance, if a friend’s PlayStation 5 has Console Sharing enabled, you can log in from your PlayStation Network account and let them play any games you have already downloaded to your console.